rosano/home/content-sources/lyrics/2025-08-pastinha.md

 # a manteiga derramou

-Vai dizer a meu senhor
+vai dizer a meu senhor
-Que a manteiga derramou
+que a manteiga derramou
-A manteiga não é minha
+a manteiga não é minha
-A manteiga é de ioiô
+a manteiga é de ioiô

-# A canoa virou marinheiro
+# a canoa virou marinheiro

-A canoa virou marinheiro
+a canoa virou marinheiro
-No fundo do mar tem dinheiro
+no fundo do mar tem dinheiro

 # adeus adeus